Ensuring safe, compliant, and ethical research

 International research activities must comply with regulations governing the transfer of controlled items or information to foreign nationals or entities.

 WSU’s trained shippers ensure that all hazardous materials or dangerous goods comply with applicable regulations and arrive at their desired destinations without costly delays.

-WSU’s Research Integrity Officer (RIO) is Christopher J. Keane, Vice President for Research and Vice Chancellor for Research, Pullman.
+WSU’s Research Integrity Officer (RIO) is Michael Wolcott, Interim Vice President for Research and Regent’s Professor.
 For more information, please see research misconduct.